Mobile-Telematics/TelematicsApp-iOS/README.md

 ![](https://github.com/Mobile-Telematics/TelematicsAppFirebase-iOS/raw/master/img_readme/f14.png)

-For your convenience, we have created a standard iOS file with parameters named`Configuration.plist`, in which you can specify the basic settings for your future app.
+For your convenience, we have created a standard iOS file with parameters named `Configuration.plist`, where you can specify the basic settings for your future app.
 Using this file, you can configure the basic parameters of your application by specifying server addresses, basic settings and links, as well as specifying several images for an individual design.
 Carefully study the parameters provided below for further work.

 Settings Key  | Value